 Registration will be in the Palms Garden Foyer of the Marriott Sanibel Harbour Resort & Spa.
 The registration desk will be open from 1:00 – 4:00 pm Sunday; 8:00 am – 4:30 pm Monday; 7:00 am – 4:00 pm Tuesday and Wednesday; and 7:00 – 10:00 am Thursday.

 Presenters may upload their presentations up until the day before their assigned session.
 Click here to upload your presentation.

-The Call for Abstracts is Now Closed
+The Call for Abstracts is Open

 To better organize our sessions please choose the best option that describes your presentation from the list of themes here.
 Use the topic areas under the themes as examples of presentation topic areas.